These vegan chickpea burgers (Nistisima Mpiftekia Revithion), are packed with spices and herbs, very healthy and seriously satisfying!

-This dish was made long before we left.
+This dish was made long before we left for Athens.
 I had leftover Revithia Giahni (stewed chickpeas), and we still had some of these zucchini in our garden, so I combined them and made these delicious burgers.

 In a few days the Nativity Fast period will start so for my Orthodox readers these burgers are vegan.
 On other occasions some crumbled feta can also be added in the burgers.

 I am sure your kids will love them, especially if you serve them in a bun and you will be so happy that they have eaten this delicious and healthy dish.

 If you are conscious about calories and don’t want to fry them, you can also cook them in the oven.

 Line a baking tin with parchment paper and bake in a preheated fan forced oven to 140o C for about 35 – 40 minutes, until golden on top.
 You do not need to turn them over.

 Another way to cook them in the oven is to use small ceramic, oven safe, shallow bowls.

 Just brush them with olive oil, add the mixture and bake as above.
 They come out easily and with a salad you have a filling, healthy and delicious meal.

 These Greek vegan chickpea burgers (Nistisima Mpiftekia Revithion) are packed with spices and herbs, very healthy and seriously satisfying !